Funding Your Treatment

 Patient Suitability

-Despite the vast amount of data on UFE many patients are told they are unsuitable for the procedure because:
+Despite the vast amount of data on UFE many patients are told they are unsuitable for the procedure because:- They have multiple fibroids

-• They have only one
+- They have only one

-• Their fibroids are too big
+- Their fibroids are too big

-• Their fibroid is pedunculated or extending outside of the womb on a stalk
+- Their fibroid is pedunculated or extending outside of the womb on a stalk

 All these statements are wrong.
 Most women with problematic fibroids are suitable despite number, size or position.